ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/windows_programs.md

     - `--hide-window-frame` disables window frame and controls.
     - `--single-instance` you can only have one window of this open at a time
     - `--internal-urls ".*?"` if you want any domain to be able to work in the nativefier window
+    - `--portable` "Make your app store its user data (cookies, cache, etc) inside the app folder"

 Some Nativefier Limitations